Amarjit-ph/data-structure/README.md

 # What is data structure?
 A data structure is a special way of organizing and storing information on a computer so it can be used effectively.

-Think of it like a smart way to arrange books on a shelf or tools in a toolbox, so you can find and use them quickly and easily.
+Think of it like a smart way to arrange tools in a toolbox, so you can find and use them quickly and easily.
 Different data structures help with different tasks, like making lists, managing orders, or connecting related items.
+Here is an example

 <img src="./diagrams/1-Data-structure-toolbox-example.png" />